ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 {: #vpe-binding-unbinding-endpoint-gateway-cli}
 {: cli}

-You can bind or unbind a reserved IP address using the CLI.
+You can bind or unbind a reserved IP address by using the CLI.

 ### Binding a reserved IP to an endpoint gateway
 {: #vpe-binding-endpoint-gateway-cli}